Best vacation destinations for Americans during COVID-19: Updated

 Known to most people as simply ‘St. Barts', Saint Barthélemy deserves its reputation as the prime destination for the very rich and very famous.
 It's a small island that is officially part of France.
 It has only about 30 hotels and most of these are small.
 Most of the regular visitors stay in condos or other home rentals that can range into the stratosphere price range.

 COVID-19 rules: Visitors to St. Barts need to provide a negative test that was taken within 72 hours of arrival.
 Those wanting to stay more than 7 days will need to take another test on the 8th day.
+UPDATE: St. Barts being part of France is currently closed to visitors, although they are trying to get an exemption as of March, 2021.

 Many people believe that St. Lucia is the single most beautiful of the Caribbean islands, although the views in the popular hotel zones aren't quite as spectacular as the views of the famous Piton mountains in the south of the island.
 Still, St. Lucia is gorgeous and it's home to many wonderful beach resorts, including a Sandals that has some of the Caribbean's only overwater bungalows.